Kemi-Elizabeth/tweet-generator-app/README.md

 ## Description

-The **Tweet Generator App** is a web application built with **Flask**, **Langchain**, and **OpenAI** that allows users to generate tweet-worthy summaries from articles.
-By simply providing a URL to an article, the app scrapes its content, summarizes it, and generates a tweet from the summary.
+The **Tweet Generator App** is a web application built with **Flask**, **Langchain**, and **OpenAI** that allows users to generate tweet-worthy summaries from Upsun articles and blogs.
+By simply providing a URL to an article or blog post, the app scrapes its content, summarizes it and generates a tweet from the summary.

 ## Features

-- **Article Scraping**: Input a URL, and the app scrapes the article content using `newspaper3k`.
+- **Article Scraping**: Input your URL and the app scrapes the article content using `newspaper3k`.
 - **Summarization**: Utilizes **Langchain** and **OpenAI** to summarize the article into a concise tweet-friendly format.
 - **Tweet Generation**: Generates creative tweets based on the summary of the article.